-On October 7, 2020, Dataflow will stop supporting pipelines using Python 2.
-Due to both the industry shift and the Apache Beam community's pledge to discontinue Python 2 support in 2020, Dataflow cannot guarantee long-term functional support or maintenance of the Python 2 offering.
+As of October 7, 2020, Dataflow no longer supports Python 2 pipelines.
+Due to both the industry shift and the discontinuation of Python 2 support in Apache Beam, Dataflow cannot guarantee long-term functional support or maintenance of the Python 2 offering.

 You can run existing Python batch and streaming pipelines on Python 3 using the most recent Apache Beam SDK.
 We recommend checking that your pipeline code is compatible with Python 3 by following the Porting Python 2 Code to Python 3 documentation.

-You can monitor the BEAM-1251 tracker for updates, improvements, and known issues related to Python 3 support in Apache Beam.
+For known issues related to the Apache Beam Python 3 migration, refer to the FAQ on the BEAM-1251 tracker.
 For more information on the support status of Apache Beam 2.x SDKs, see the SDK version support status page.